tpunt/PHP7-Reference/README.md

 void assert (mixed $expression [, mixed $message]);
 ```

 As with the old API, if `$expression` is a string, then it will be evaluated.
-If the first argument is falsy, then an exception is triggered.
-The second argument can either be a plain string (in which case, an AssertionException is triggered), or an object containing an error message.
+If the first argument is falsy, then the assertion fails.
+The second argument can either be a plain string (causing an AssertionException to be triggered), or a custom exception object containing an error message.

 ```PHP
 ini_set("assert.exception", 1);